subtchallenge/tunnel_urban_reference_datasets/README.md

 # Tunnel Circuit DataSet README
 This quickstart guide outlines how to get started with the SubT Tunnel Circuit Dataset.
-For additional details, please refer to ICRA paper.
+For additional details, please refer to our submitted [ICRA paper](https://subt-data.s3.amazonaws.com/SubT_Tunnel_Ckt/ICRA2020_TunnelCktDataset.pdf).

 This dataset was collected by the Army Research Laboratory on behalf of DARPA to support further system development via offline component testing in a relevant environment.